What will our community have to do once we join the program?

 You’ll need to answer a set of questions and gather some basic information (Community Baseline)about your community that Audubon International will use to provide recommendations for actions to help to “Green Your Community.”
 These actions might include the management of your buildings, facilities and lands; building an outdoor education center; quantifying the number of public transportation sources for use in the community; or offering incentives for becoming more sustainable.

-Upon completion of the first stage, you will become eligible to be an Audubon Certified Green Community, which means you have made progress towards identifying past success and areas for improvement.
+Upon completion of the first stage, you will become eligible to receive the Audubon Green Community Award, which means you have made progress towards identifying past success and areas for improvement.
 The next step is to formulate a plan.
 For each indicator, Audubon International will work with you to identify specific ways you can take action to become more sustainable.
 To become certified, you must decide which indicators will be achieved, over what period of time.
-As progress towards meeting set goals is achieved, you will submit reports to Audubon International in order to be re-certified each year.
+As progress towards meeting set goals is achieved, you will submit reports to Audubon International in order to be re-certified every other year.

 Why should the community invest in this program and these services?